 Cash back rewards credit cards typically return $0.01 or more for every $1 you spend – for example, Capital One Quicksilver has a 1.5% cash back rate, meaning $0.015 for every $1 spent.
 Travel rewards credit cards offer comparable (and sometimes greater) returns on spending – for instance, Capital One Venture Rewards earns 2 No Hassle Miles (equal to $0.02 when redeemed for travel) for every $1 spent.
 The catch is that you have to redeem No Hassle Miles for airfare, hotels, or other travel purchases if you want to maximize their value.
-And credit cards with generous sign-up bonuses sometimes provide eye-popping rewards simply for signing up and clearing a preset spending threshold with a few months of sign-up – for instance, Capital One Venture earns a one-time bonus of 40,000 No Hassle Miles (equal to $400 in travel) when you spend $3,000 within 3 months of signing up.
+And credit cards with generous sign-up bonuses sometimes provide eye-popping rewards simply for signing up and clearing a preset spending threshold with a few months of sign-up – for instance, Capital One Venture earns a one-time bonus of up to 100,000 No Hassle Miles (equal to $1,000 in travel) when you spend $20,000 within the first year of signing up.

 9. Bring Your Reading Habits Into the 21st Century

 Looking for a cheaper, more sustainable way to read?
 Digital magazines save paper and reduce clutter around the home.
 That’s two major improvements over old-fashioned reading material.